-This page may contain affiliate links to products, and we may recieve a small commission for purchases made through these links, at no cost to you.
+This page contains affiliate links to products, and we may receive a small commission for purchases made through these links, at no cost to you.
 Find out more.

 If you're planning a hen party at home, you'll be pleased to know there's so much you can do without having to jump on a plane, book a hotel, or hire a minibus for a 6-hour drive to Brighton (it should have been 3 hours but halfway there the bride's cousin realised she'd had forgotten her hypo-allergenic "I can't sleep without it" pillow and you all had to go back and get it – aarrrghhh!).

 With a little bit of creativity and planning, you can give the bride-to-be a hilarious hen party at home she'll never forget.

 So without further ado, here are 18 top tips for a wonderful and laughter-filled hen party at home.